logo for best-norman-rockwell-art.com

 Through the window, we notice a feast.
 We also can see the partiers dressed in their Christmas finery.
 Poor knight.
 He should stop torturing himself and move along.

-The December 6, 1930 Saturday Evening Post cover by Norman Rockwell entitled Christmas: Knight Looking In Stained Glass Window
+Norman Rockwell: Christmas: Knight Looking In Stained Glass Window

 Norman Rockwell Christmas: Knight Looking In Stained Glass Window (1930)